kkumer/gepard-site/server.rst

 For convenience of users who do not wish to install Gepard package, some models implemented in Gepard are served here in graphical and numerical form.
+For more control and precision, we recommend using Gepard within Jupyter notebook.
+(`ReEt` is in most models given by constant pion-pole contribution, resulting in "funny" plots here.)

 .. raw:: html